 Her friend Bobby had died because of it.
 He’d drunk himself to death over anxiety and fear, too much stress and a job he had to have to pay his mortgage and his alimony.
-He managed to work up the momentum to leave that sinking ship, but his job was another matter.
+He managed to work up the momentum to leave the sinking ship of his marriage, but his job was another matter.
 He was dead three days before he was found.
 In many ways it was three years.

 The email that morning said it all without saying anything.
 She’d asked for some time off.
 Her only joy now was looking forward to vacations, yet she was told, in writing, that her request did not meet his guidelines.
 There was also a mention that this was her second attempt to violate this policy.
 The only problem was that it wasn’t written policy.
 It certainly wasn’t corporate policy.
 And he did not say at the time that it was his policy, but just a guideline.
 She had no way of knowing that she’d stepped over some line into dangerous territory.

 He told her more with that email than simply “no”.
 By putting it in writing, his not-so-veiled threat was made clear.
 Two violations, without the first one even being intentional, meant that three and you’re out.
-Or at least written up.
-Bastard.
+What nonsense.
 How could she have known she broke a rule the first time she did it when he hadn’t told her the guidelines?
 Heck, he hadn’t even given her a list of her job duties.
 Suddenly she was one step away from trouble.
-It was like driving on the road that had dangerous curves and no guard rails and no warning signs.
+It was like driving on a road that had dangerous curves and no guard rails and no warning signs.

-Melissa remind herself that Jesus said only God is above her.
+Melissa took a breath in and reminded herself that Jesus said only God is above us.
 Don’t follow people.
 If you do, you are saying that they are more important than God is.
 To follow a person, no matter who they are – brother, father, aunt, boss, teacher, minister, spouse, governor, president, – anybody – was to make them into an idol.

 Perhaps that was the problem.
 Where could she work with there were no was no hierarchy?
 She left the social group she was in because of that kind of bullying.
 She left the church too for the very same reason, among many others.
 Over and over again she kept hitting that wall.
 The lesson wasn’t learned yet, apparently.